Asivabalan123/Movies_API_Testing/README.md

 This service checks the information of movies from the movie API.
 The movies_data file was created to help the tests in the spec folder to work.
 Different methods for each was created.

-HTTParty gem was also required to be able to make the get request to get information from the API i.e postcode.
+HTTParty gem was also required to be able to make the get request to get information from the API

 JSON gem was required as JSON data was parsed with JSON GEM into a hash, and then extracted the relevant information.

 ##The Spec
-For the Spec folder, we created a single_current_weather_spec file which holds all the different tests we have created.
+For the Spec folder, we created a movies_data_spec file which holds all the different tests we have created.